 - Keep combustible materials such as papers, fluids, paints, curtains and rags away from furnaces, water heaters and gas ranges and dryers.

 - Keep your gas range clean.
-Make sure burner bowls are free of used matches, grease, paper, etc.

 - Have a fire extinguisher near your appliances.
 Install smoke detectors and carbon monoxide detectors in your home.